 - If you are commercially exporting skins, you should complete application form 3-200-26.

-- If you are exporting a live animal taken from the wild, you should complete application form 3-200-27.
+- If you are exporting a live animal taken from the wild, or samples, parts, or products, you should complete application form 3-200-27.

 - If you are exporting a sport-hunted trophy, you should complete application form 3-200-28.